FindMySchool LogoFindMySchool

 The latest Ofsted inspection in June 2023 judged the school Good.
 In that same inspection, safeguarding arrangements were confirmed as effective, and pupils described feeling safe with staff support available when concerns arise.

-In FindMySchool’s GCSE ranking (based on official data), the academy is ranked 3,500th in England and 16th in Hull.
-That places it below England average overall, within the lower-performing band nationally.
+In FindMySchool’s GCSE ranking (based on official data), the academy is ranked 2,630th in England for academic outcomes and 8th in Hull in the local secondary ranking.
+That places it below England average overall, but no longer in the lowest national band.
 These rankings are best read as context for trajectory, not a full summary of what your child’s experience will be like day to day.

 The strongest way to use this information as a parent is comparative.
 If you are weighing multiple local options, the FindMySchool Local Hub comparison tools can help you view progress, attainment, and local rank side by side, and then match that picture against the pastoral and curriculum approach that fits your child.